Canadian Regiment of Fencible Infantry: Reenactment

 Reenactments of the unit began in 1984, with both military and civilian displays, across Canada and the United States.
-Participating in recreated battles, youth events and festivals across the country, the group's membership continues to grow with new elements, such as civilian portrayals, artillery and naval elements, being added and expanded, regularly.
+Participating in recreated battles, youth events and festivals across the country, the group's membership continues to grow with new elements, such as civilian portrayals, artillery and naval elements, being added and expanded.

-The Friends of Fort York now hire students to recreate the regiment at Fort York in Toronto, Ontario during the summer months.
-This group is known as the Fort York Guard.
+The Friends of Fort York hired students to recreate the regiment at Fort York in Toronto, Ontario during the summer months until 2022.
+This group was known as the Fort York Guard.
 At the Scout Brigade of Fort George each September, the sub-camp for youth of the Cub Scout program also recreate the regiment.